 Use Snapshots to create a self-contained deployment package of your Virtual Agent.

-A Snapshot preserves all resources (e.g. Flows, Lexicons, Connections), logic, content, configuration, NLU models and even Extensions of your Virtual Agent in one single, downloadable package.
+A Snapshot preserves all resources (e.g. Flows, Lexicons, Connections), logic, content, configuration, NLU models and even Extensions of your Virtual Agent in one single, downloadable archive.

 You can use Snapshots e.g. to